SMS Blücher: Battle of Dogger Bank

 Hipper turned south to flee, but was limited to 23 kn, which was Blücher's maximum speed at the time.
 The pursuing British battlecruisers were steaming at 27 kn, and quickly caught up to the German ships.
 At 09:52, Lion opened fire on Blücher from a range of approximately 20,000 yards (18,000 m); shortly after, Princess Royal and Tiger began firing as well.
 At 10:09, the British guns made their first hit on Blücher.
 Two minutes later, the German ships began returning fire, primarily concentrating on Lion, from a range of 18000 yd.
 At 10:28, Lion was struck on the waterline, which tore a hole in the side of the ship and flooded a coal bunker.
 At around this time, Blücher scored a hit with a 21 cm shell on Lion's forward turret.
 The shell failed to penetrate the armor, but had concussion effect and temporarily disabled the left gun.
 At 10:30, New Zealand—the fourth ship in Beatty's line—came within range of Blücher and opened fire.
 By 10:35, the range had closed to 17500 yd, at which point the entire German line was within the effective range of the British ships.
 Beatty ordered his battlecruisers to engage their German counterparts.

 By 11:00, Blücher had been severely damaged after being pounded by numerous heavy shells from the British battlecruisers.
 However, the three leading German battlecruisers, Seydlitz, Derfflinger, and Moltke, had concentrated their fire on Lion and scored several hits; two of her three dynamos were disabled and the port side engine room had been flooded.
 At 11:48, Indomitable arrived on the scene, and was directed by Beatty to destroy the battered Blücher, which was already on fire and listing heavily to port.
 One of the ship's survivors recounted the destruction that was being wrought:

 The British attack was interrupted due to reports of U-boats ahead of the British ships.
 Beatty quickly ordered evasive maneuvers, which allowed the German ships to increase the distance from their pursuers.
 At this time, Lion's last operational dynamo failed, which reduced her speed to 15 kn.
 Beatty, in the stricken Lion, ordered the remaining battlecruisers to "Engage the enemy's rear", but signal confusion caused the ships to target Blücher alone.
 She continued to resist stubbornly; Blücher repulsed attacks by the four cruisers of the 1st Light Cruiser Squadron and four destroyers.
 However, the 1st Light Cruiser Squadron flagship, Aurora, hit Blücher twice with torpedoes.
 By this time, every main battery gun turret except the rear mount had been silenced.
 A volley of seven more torpedoes was launched at point-blank range; these hits caused the ship to capsize at 13:13.
+Blücher remained afloat, upside down, for several minutes before sinking.
 In the course of the engagement, Blücher had been hit by 70–100 large-caliber shells and several torpedoes.